2008 World Series: Game 2

 The national anthem was performed by Los Lonely Boys.
-Tampa Bay scored the first runs of the game in the first inning when Akinori Iwamura and B. J. Upton scored on consecutive ground outs by Carlos Peña and Evan Longoria respectively.
-The following inning Upton singled, scoring Dioner Navarro.
-Rocco Baldelli attempted to score from second base, but was thrown out by right fielder Jayson Werth, keeping the Rays lead at 3–0.
-Cliff Floyd extended the Rays lead to four runs after leading off the bottom of the fourth inning with a single, advancing to third base, and scoring on a Jason Bartlett sacrifice bunt.
-Rays starter James Shields shut out the Phillies through 5 2/3 innings to earn the win, before being relieved by Dan Wheeler who pitched an additional scoreless inning.
-Philles starter Brett Myers lasted seven innings, giving up four runs (three earned) and took the loss.
-Eric Bruntlett hit a home run in the top of the eighth inning to bring the score to 4–1.
-The Phillies added a second run in the top of the ninth inning against David Price, but were unable to score any more runs; Tampa Bay's win tied the Series at one game apiece.
+Tampa Bay took a quick 2–0 lead in the first inning when Akinori Iwamura and B. J. Upton reached base with nobody out and scored on back-to-back groundouts by Carlos Peña and Evan Longoria.
+The next inning, Upton's RBI single scored Dioner Navarro.
+Rocco Baldelli attempted to score from second base, but was thrown out at home by Jayson Werth, keeping the Rays' lead at 3–0.
+Cliff Floyd extended the lead to 4–0 after leading off the bottom of the fourth with a single, advancing to third base with assistance from Navarro and Baldelli, and scoring on a sacrifice bunt by Jason Bartlett.
+Tampa Bay starter James Shields shut out the Phillies through 5 2/3 innings to earn the win, before being relieved by Dan Wheeler who pitched an additional scoreless inning.
+Philadelphia starter Brett Myers lasted seven innings, giving up four runs for the loss.
+The Phillies did not get on the board until the eighth when Eric Bruntlett hit a solo home run (his first since May 6) off David Price.
+The Phillies added another run off Price in the ninth when Carlos Ruiz hit a leadoff double, then scored with one out on an error by Longoria.
+Despite this, Price retired the next two batters to end the game, and the Rays' 4–2 win tied the Series at one game apiece.
+For the rest of the Series, the Rays would not take the lead over the Phillies again.